kosio197/AdvancedJava/README.md

 **Judge exam URL:** https://judge.softuni.bg/Contests/227/Java-Advanced-Exam-19-June-2016

 **Course description:**<br />
 The course "Java Advanced" covers the Java Platform and the Java language on basic level - coding skills, problem solving skills and JDK - tools for processing text, liner and tree collections,  working with files and directories.
-It also shows the paradigm of the functional programming - Java Stream API for processing streams of data and asynchronic programming.
+It also shows the paradigm of the functional programming - Java Stream API for processing streams of data and asynchronous.

 * Stacks and Queues
   * Resume and basic operations, Object Initializers and code formatting